Christina Ricci calls out Ashton Kutcher and Mila Kunis following ‘apology’ for Danny Masterson support

 Kutcher explained that Masterson’s family had contacted his former co-stars about writing the character letters to “represent the person that we knew for 25 years.”, with Kunis stating: “The letters were not written to question the legitimacy of the judicial system, or the validity of the jury’s ruling.”

-Dude, Where’s My Car? actor Kutcher continued: “They were intended for the judge to read and not to undermine the testimony of the victims or re-traumatise them in any way.
+Dude, Where’s My Car? and Just Married actor Kutcher continued: “They were intended for the judge to read and not to undermine the testimony of the victims or re-traumatise them in any way.
 We would never want to do that, and we’re sorry if that has taken place.”

 Kunis said that their “hearts go out to every single person who’s ever been a victim of sexual assault, sexual abuse or rape”.